axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 - Create a new branch that follows this pattern: `release/<component-name>`
 - Add your component to `lerna.json`
 - Clean the main and components dependencies:
+  - `npx lerna clean`
   - `rm -rf node_modules`
-  - `npx lerna clean`
 - Run `npm install`
 - Run `npm run release` or `npm run prerelease`
-- If you need to release after a alpha release on the same branch without changes: `npm i && npm run test && lerna version && lerna publish from-package`
+- If you need to release after a alpha release on the same branch without changes: `npm i && npm run test && npx lerna version && npx lerna publish from-package`
 - Lerna is going to ask you how to update the changed packages.
 Follow the instructions and keep in mind the semver rules: https://semver.org/